sergiomsilva/alpr-unconstrained/README.md

 ## Introduction

-This repository contains the author's implementation of ECCV 2018 paper "Automatic License Plate Recognition in Unconstrained Scenarios".
+This repository contains the author's implementation of ECCV 2018 paper "License Plate Detection and Recognition in Unconstrained Scenarios".

 ## Requirements